PortPy-Project/PortPy/README.md

 You can download the sample patient data [here](https://drive.google.com/drive/folders/1nA1oHEhlmh2Hk8an9e0Oi0ye6LRPREit?usp=sharing).

-Create a directory named 'Data' in the current project directory and copy the downloaded file to it. e.g ./Data/Lung_Patient_1
+Create a directory named 'Data' in the current project directory and copy the downloaded file to it, e.g ./Data/Lung_Patient_1

 # Installing PortPy